 Financial aid awarded through the University of Hawai‘i – West O‘ahu (UHWO), will be used to pay toward the student’s tuition and fees at the University.
 Available aid will begin paying the student’s UHWO charges no sooner than 10 days prior to the start of the semester, provided that the student had completed all necessary requirements and is registered at the enrollment level for which the award offer was based on.
 If the student’s financial aid is greater than the institutional tuition and fees assessed, the residual aid will be refunded to the student.
-Refunds are either mailed to the student approximately 2-weeks after the funds have been disbursed to the student’s account or are sent via direct deposit approximately 5-7 business days, if the student had signed up for eRefunds through their MyUH portal.
+Refunds are either mailed to the student approximately 2-weeks after the funds have been disbursed to the student’s account or are sent via direct deposit approximately 5-7 business days if the student had signed up for eRefunds through their MyUH services.

 When a student receives a financial aid award for the academic year or semester, their registration for the respective semester(s) will be held.
 In addition, the student’s registration will not be automatically purged/dropped even if any of the following should occur: the financial aid award is not sufficient to cover all tuition and fees posted to the student’s account or aid becomes unavailable (e.g. student becomes ineligible for their aid or a specific fund).
 When a student registers for courses at UHWO, they have acknowledged that they are responsible for payment of the tuition and fees tied to their registration.
 If the student’s financial aid is not sufficient to cover the cost of their tuition and fees, the student is responsible for the difference.
 In addition, if the student decides not to attend classes for the semester; the student should officially withdraw from the university prior to the start of the semester so as not to be penalized with any tuition and fees.